Decentralized Identity & Wallets Explained (2025)

 Crypto Wallets Meet Decentralized Identity (2025)

-Why Decentralized Identity (DID) Belongs in Your Wallet
+Why Decentralized Identity Belongs in Your Wallet

 DID, VCs, ZK: The Identity Stack in Plain English

-1. Decentralized Identifiers (DIDs): Globally unique identifiers (e.g., did:pkh:eip155:1:0xABC… or did:key:z6Mk…) that you control.
+1. Decentralized Identifiers (DIDs): Globally unique identifiers you control, for example did:pkh:eip155:1:0xABC… or did:key:z6Mk….
 See the W3C DID Core.

-Where Wallets Plug In: Standards and Specs that Matter
+Where Wallets Plug In: Standards that Matter

-Sign-In with Ethereum (& Friends)
+Sign-In with Ethereum and friends

-Wallets Doing Identity Right (2025 Landscape)
+Wallets Doing Identity Right

 Security Benefits: From Passwords to Policies